-As a follow up to the workshops, the INGENAES team in Honduras has been working with Zamorano, the Pan American Agricultural University, to integrate practical aspects of gender and nutrition into the existing agricultural curricula for students who will be working with small farmers in Latin America.
+As a follow up to the workshops, the INGENAES team in Honduras has been working with the Pan Agricultural Zamorano, American University, to integrate practical aspects of gender and nutrition into the existing agricultural curricula for students who will be working with small farmers in Latin America.
 An exciting development associated with the workshop that occurred at Zamorano, arose when stakeholders discussed ways of expanding the reach of these materials to even younger audiences who will be working directly with smallholder farmers at a "tècnico" level (extension workers).